 When starting any painting project, your area will need to be prepped to allow for the best coverage and hassle-free clean up.
 Begin this by washing your walls to remove any dirt.
-Even the smallest of particles of dust can cause your paint to be lumpy and make unwanted texture on your walls.
-Next, organize the room you will be painting.
+Even the smallest of particles of dust can lead to your paint to be lumpy and make unwanted texture on your walls.
+Next, ready the room you will be painting.
 Put down drop cloths, tape off any areas that will not painted, remove all hardware from the walls, and fix any holes.
-After that, you should probably prime.
+After that, you should plan to prime.
 Primer helps cover up darker colors, can help create a moisture barrier, and smooth any little unevenness.
 Now you are ready to paint!

 We’ve collected some of our popular painting tips to share with you!

 - A rubber band around your paint can makes it easy to wipe off unnecessary paint and makes it easier to keep the can clean.

 - Pick up a small can of paint to check how light affects the paint color.